 - Adaptive Swing Phase Control.
 Ensures precise control of the lower-leg pendulum to 65 degrees of flexion regardless of walking speed.
 This helps prevent stumbles and falls.

 To ensure optimum settings at all times, the Genium X3 updates and evaluates its sensor data 100 times per second.

-One of the biggest benefits of the Genium X3’s sensor and microprocessor system is its rapid adaptability.
-For example, its ability to handle sudden changes in stride length or direction.
-This is ideal for high activity, unpredictable environments like working in hospitals or daycare centers.
+All of this makes for an incredibly adaptable microprocessor knee.
+For example, the X3 can easily handle sudden changes in stride length or direction, which makes it ideal for busy, unpredictable environments like working in hospitals or daycare centers.

-The knee allows for a seamless transition from walking to running, making it possible to spontaneously run to catch a bus or taxi, etc.
+It can smoothly transition from walking to running, making it possible for users to spontaneously run to catch a bus or taxi, etc.

-The entire system is designed to relieve the user of the need to micromanage their prosthesis.
-This makes the use of the prosthesis much less taxing, which has a direct and significant impact on the user’s quality of life.
+The entire system is designed to relieve the user of the need to micromanage their prosthesis, which makes it much less tiring.
+This alone can have a significant impact on the quality of life.

 Compatibility with Prosthetic Feet

-The Genium X3’s battery can last for up to five days, though Ottobock recommends charging the battery daily.
+The Genium X3’s battery can last for up to five days, though Ottobock recommends charging the battery each night.